If you like a little light knitting entertainment but don’t want to pay a lot of money for it, check out these six options

 4. Netflix/Amazon Prime: I am completely hooked on both of these services!
 I love watching old episodes of TV shows I loved years ago or finding an old movie I’ve always wanted to watch.
 I’ve also found terrific original programming on Amazon Prime.

-We happen to have both a PS4 gaming system and various DVD/Blu-Ray players that can access Netflix and Amazon Prime, so we can watch on our TVs.
+If you have either a video gaming system or a DVD/Blu-Ray player, you may be able to access these on your TV.
 You can also watch streams on your home computer.
 For as often as I use Netflix, $8 a month is a real bargain.
 And Amazon Prime is very well priced for people who also tend to do a lot of ordering on Amazon.
 It’s $99 for a full year, which comes out to just over $8 a month.
 Both services are well worth these low prices, particularly for cable-cutters (also like me).